 Coach Murray once again shined on the recruiting trail.
 He was instrumental in helping build the Cardinals' 12th ranked recruiting class in 2019, and the 17th best class in 2021.
 During his time at the ACC program, Murray also primarily worked with perimeter players.

 But, when there's an old boss you get along with, it's an easy decision when they offer a job.
 So, when Coach Hurley asked Murray to join his staff in his third season at the University of Connecticut, he accepted.

 In his first year on the UConn bench, the Huskies finished third in the Big East and look poised to make a run in the NCAA Tournament.
 When they do, you can expect to see Bill Murray in the crowd supporting his son.
 The elder Murray has been a fixture at the big dance when his son's team makes the tournament.
 I remember first seeing him make an appearance when Luke was on the Xavier coaching staff.

-Seeing the relationships Murray has built and the results he’s produced, assistant coach Luke Murray may not be around much longer.
-We could very well see Murray, who’s 36, lead a men’s basketball program of his own very soon.
-For now, Murray’s focused on his duties in Storrs and the Big East Tournament in New York City.
+Seeing the relationships Murray has built and the results he's produced as he's gained coaching experience, assistant coach Luke Murray may not be around much longer.
+Following the UConn Huskies Final Four appearance, We could very well see Murray, who's 38, lead a men's basketball program of his own very soon.
+For now, Murray's focused on his duties in Storrs and the Big East Tournament in New York City.

 And when Hurley is looking for a second opinion on strategy, Luke can borrow a line from his dad.